KULeuven-Diepenbeek/osc-course/content/ch5-debugging/debugging-gdb.md

 1. Because `eax` is the _return value_ register, or the **accumulator**.
 You should be familiar with it due to other Hardware-oriented courses.
 2. Because [malloc returns a void pointer](https://www.man7.org/linux/man-pages/man3/malloc.3.html) - read the `man` pages carefully!

-Interested in more useful registers to fiddle with?
-Check out `info registers` in the gdb console (`i r` is [an abbreviation](https://sourceware.org/gdb/current/onlinedocs/gdb/Registers.html#Registers)).

 ### 2.2 Without debug flags